LAVA-LAB/slurf/README.md

 ## 1. Installation from source

+While for users, we recommend to use SLURF via the Docker container, you can also build SLURF from source as follows:

 - Install [Storm](https://www.stormchecker.org/documentation/obtain-storm/build.html), [pycarl](https://moves-rwth.github.io/pycarl/installation.html#installation-steps) and [stormpy](https://moves-rwth.github.io/stormpy/installation.html#installation-steps) using the instructions in the documentation.

   Note that one must use the master branches of all three tools.
   Preferably, install pycarl and stormpy in a virtual environment.